Dentistry

 • Phthalimido-peroxy-hexanoic acid (PAP)

-These ingredients are bleaching agents, removing tooth stains by penetrating tooth enamel.
-They are safe as long as they're applied correctly and in the proper concentration.
-That said, phthalimido-peroxy-hexanoic acid (PAP) is considered better for sensitive teeth.1, 2
+They are safe as long as you apply them correctly and in the proper concentration.
+That said, phthalimido-peroxy-hexanoic acid (PAP) is considered better for sensitive teeth.1,2

-1. Over-The-Counter (OTC) Teeth Whitening
+1. Over-the-Counter (OTC) Teeth Whitening

 Over-the-counter (OTC) whitening methods are ideal if you’re on a budget and have mild teeth staining.
 They won’t lighten your teeth dramatically or as quickly as professional dental treatments.
 However, they are much less expensive.